 1The Fair Access Protocol encourages the local authority and schools to work together in partnership to improve behaviour, tackle persistent absence and help support behaviour and attendance partnerships.
 This protocol has been updated to take account of new Regulations and incorporates guiding principles against which to place children who may have difficulty securing a school place outside the normal admissions round.

-This Policy was presented and approved by HMFA Board of Directors at their meeting on 04.12.19
+This Policy was presented and approved by HMFA Board of Directors by an online resolution dated 14.02.20

 Signed Chair of Directors Signed HMFA CEO Date